i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 This proposal specifies changes needed for ECIES-X25519 Tunnel Building.
 For an overview of all changes required for ECIES routers, see proposal 156 [Prop156]_.

+This proposal maintains the same size for tunnel build records, as required for compatibility.
+Smaller build records and messages will be implemented later - see [Prop157]_.

 Cryptographic Primitives